NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 Vicon Nexus.
 Leave it out if you don't have Nexus. ``--runslow`` runs additional tests that are marked as slow (e.g. report creation.)

-The tests require test data that is currently not distributed with the package, so they can currently be run only at the Helsinki gait lab.
+Many of the tests require test data that is currently not distributed with the package, so they can currently be run only at the Helsinki gait lab.

 Configuration